 An incomplete project description will lead to a bad project estimate almost every time.
 You can’t necessarily depend on the client to tell you everything you need to know either.
 The client may not understand what information you need to create an accurate estimate.
 Or they may withhold information to make the project seem easier to avoid discouraging you (or to get a lower price from you).

 Don’t be afraid to ask the client as many questions as you need to in order to understand the work requirements.
 It’s a good idea (and a time saver) to create a standard list of questions that you usually need to have the answers to and customize it for each client.
+Establishing a client intake process will save you a lot of time and prevent you from missing important details.
 Don’t forget to include the project scope in your signed work agreement with the client.

 Once you have a good idea of what the client needs, you are ready to create a project estimate.
 There are basically three methods you can use to create your estimate:

 - The Task-based Approach

 Most of these methods do have some overlaps.
 I’ll provide an overview of each technique.

 The task-based approach to estimating works especially well for large projects.
 You may feel that it’s nearly impossible to create an accurate estimate for a large project.

 Don’t let the scope of a large project overwhelm you.
 Task-based estimating can help.
 Under this technique, you break a large project into smaller, more manageable pieces and estimate each piece.